College Catalog 2024-2025

 Required Ensemble Participation

-• Highland Winds, Concert Choir, Marching Band, Highland Chorale, Jazz Ensemble (minimum of one enrollment per term of residence) Credit(s): 3
+- Highland Winds, Concert Choir, Marching Band, Highland Chorale, Jazz Ensemble (minimum of one enrollment per term of residence) Credit(s): 5 Total Required, Ensembles are 1 credit hour each.

 Small Ensemble

-• Wind Ensemble, Highland Cavalier Pep Band, Bluegrass Ensemble, Highland Chorale, Madrigal Choir, Jazz Combo, Guitar Ensemble, String Ensemble, Percussion Ensemble Credit(s): 2 (minimum of 2 hours credit earned)
+- Wind Ensemble, Highland Cavalier Pep Band, Bluegrass Ensemble, Highland Chorale, Madrigal Choir, Jazz Combo, Guitar Ensemble, String Ensemble, Percussion Ensemble Credit(s): 2 Total Required, Ensembles are 1 credit hour each.

 Required Professional Sequence – Orchestration and Conducting Courses